-The Registered Report
+The Qualitative Registered Report Format in Psychometric research

-have recently been calls for transparen measure development, including to strengthen the validity of claims made on their basis (Flake, 2021).
-The current First, it sets a clear aim to understand which experiences young people view as relevant develop Second, the current study is designed to uncover both example experiences and language that can be further tested (Vogt et al., 2004)consistent with the idea that open qualitative research can be ideal to generate hypotheses (Haven & Grootel, 2019). , (Chaffee, 1991)dimensions elicited will go on to be further explored (see Figure 1). polarised nature of the social media/mental health literature potentially vulnerab to bias at the analysis or publication stageFor instance, it may be difficult to publish findings that suggest social media experience as conceptualised by young people bears little resemblance to existing scales in journals that have championed their use.
+There have recently been calls for improved transparency in measure development, including to strengthen the validity of claims made on their basis (Flake, 2021).
+The current registered report therefore offers two key features to ensure the transparency of our measure conceptualisation.
+First, it sets a clear aim and initial conceptual focus that is suited to a review-before-results-are-known approach.
+This is to understand which experiences young people view as relevant to inform the development of putative dimensions of social media experience.
+Second, the current study is designed to uncover both example experiences and language that can be further tested (Vogt et al., 2004), consistent with the idea that open qualitative research can be ideal to generate future hypotheses (Haven & Grootel, 2019).
+Specifically, and consistent with the iterative process of construct conceptualisation (Chaffee, 1991), dimensions elicited will go on to be further explored and refined (see Figure 1).
+We argue that transparency within measurement is particularly valuable within the polarised nature of the social media/mental health literature due to the potentially higher vulnerability to bias at the analysis or publication stage.
+For instance, it may be difficult to publish findings that suggest social media experience as conceptualised by young people bears little resemblance to existing scales in journals that have championed their use.

 The Current Study

-Given the need for robust conceptualisation and therefore qualitative work, the current study aims to understand adolescents’ experiences(Meier & Reinecke, 2021)(Flannery et al., 2023)The study will contribute to our understanding of salient dimensions and language to inform the development of measure.
+Given the need for robust conceptualisation and therefore qualitative work, the current study aims to understand adolescents’ social media experiences that are relevant to mental health (aim 1).
+We acknowledge, however, that each level of social media use (Meier & Reinecke, 2021), including the experience itself, does not exist in a vacuum.
+Therefore – and while acknowledging the bidirectionality of this relationship (Flannery et al., 2023) – our focus groups aim to also capture adolescents’ views on the antecedents (e.g. motivations, individual differences) and effects (on mental health) of social media use (aim 2).
+We argue that without these we cannot fully understand and thus conceptualise our construct of interest.
+The current study will thus contribute to our understanding of salient dimensions and language to inform the development of the social media experience measure.
+Given the bottom-up youth-focused design of our measure development, the current focus groups also aim to inform the design of future studies in the measure development process (aim 3; see Figure 1 – unique aim).
 Our research questions are as follows:

-RQ: What are the motivations behind social media use?
+RQ1: What are the motivations behind adolescent social media use?

-RQ: What are adolescents’ experiences?
+RQ2: What are adolescents’ social media experiences?

-RQ: What are the views of adolescents of the risks and benefits associated with using social media?
+RQ3: What are the views of adolescents of the risks and benefits associated with using social media?